Revised: 01/01/2000, 04/01/2018

-Applicability: All regular status Academic Professionals, Administrators, Classified Staff, Faculty, Service Professionals
+Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, and Service Professionals

 An employee may be granted an administrative leave with pay, upon prior request, due to civic duty, bereavement and enforced court attendance.
 Administrative leave may also be used in situations where the university deems it appropriate to remove the employee from the workplace for reasons such as to investigate alleged misconduct or in other situations approved by the president of the university.

 An employee registered and entitled to vote at a primary or general election held within the state may, on the day of election, be absent for the purpose of voting if there are fewer than three consecutive hours between the opening of the polls and the beginning of the employee's regular work shift or between the end of the employee's regular work shift and the closing of the polls.
 In such event, the employee may be absent for such length of time at the beginning or end of the work shift which, when added to the time difference between work shift hours and opening or closing of the polls, will provide a total of three consecutive hours.
 The employee will not, because of such absence, be penalized or receive deduction from salary or wages.
 Application must be made for such absence prior to the day of election, and the supervisor will specify the hours that the employee may be absent.